10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 Phatcharee Saetoen / EyeEm/Getty Images

-Here’s another double-duty plant, because lantana not only looks great in a pot, but lends bright color and intriguing fragrance to its surroundings.
+Here’s another double-duty plant, because lantana not only looks great in a pot, but lends bright color and intriguing fragrance to its surroundings, making it one of the best plants for pool decks.
 A vigorous perennial or even shrub in warm climates, lantana is grown as an annual in the North, where clusters of butterfly- and hummingbird-attracting flowers cover it all summer.

-It comes in a range of bright colors — yellow, orange, pink, red, white, purple — and blushing multicolors.
-Grow in Zones 8-11.
+It comes in a range of bright colors—yellow, orange, pink, red, white, purple—and blushing multicolors.
+It grows in Zones 8-11.

 10 / 10